 There is a small street with shops for roses and marigolds (for offerings) that suddenly breaks off from a busy not-upscale commercial area into a quiet, down-to-earth little world that leads to the shaikh’s tomb.

 The saint’s is a lovely spiritual presence that is tranquil as well as draws one to him and to God.

 People sat, prayed, held on to the marble walls of the old tomb.
 Pigeons flocked on the dome, and drank at the many clay dishes of water set out for them.
 Old, spreading trees graced the beautiful quiet marble-floored courtyard.
 The walls are the old, slim Lakhauri bricks that we see in Mughal-era architecture.
 I saw only people of humble social background here.
-No one seemed especially interested in our arrival, despite the White American among us.
+No one seemed especially interested in our arrival, including the White man among us.

 My ammi said I looked different – better – when I got back.

 Hazrat Mian Mir (no relation, to my knowledge) was a Qadiri Sufi saint born about 1550.
 The Mughal emperors Akbar, Jahangir, Shah Jahan, and Aurangzeb ruled during his time, and begged him for his favor.
 Hz.
 Mian Mir disliked kings and opposed their persecution of – among others – the Sikh.
 It is said that Guru Arjan Dev, fifth of the Sikh gurus, was a great friend of his, and asked Hz Mian Mir to lay the foundation stone of the Harmandir Sahib, or the Golden Temple – which he did.